 The Curated Digest

-You can link to your own content and include affiliate links where relevant.
+You can link to your content and include affiliate links where relevant.
 For example, you might share your latest blog post, “5 Reasons I Chose Wealthy Affiliate Over Other Platforms,” as part of your weekly roundup.

 The Educational Series